bcgov/ds-intro-to-r-2-day/docs/01-rstudio-intro.md

 ## Before Starting The Workshop

 Please ensure you have the latest version of R and RStudio installed on your machine.
 This is important, as some packages used in the workshop may not install correctly (or at all) if R is not up to date.

+**If you do not have administrative rights on your computer:**

+Download R and RStudio from the BC Government Software Centre:

+- Install RTools (Rtools 4.0 Gen PO) - this will install RStudio
+- Install R (RforWindowsX64 4.0.5 Gen P0)

 **If you have administrative rights on your computer: **